YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 During an Instance Freeze, attempts to update the database and journal files hang but operations like journal file extract which do not require updating the database file(s) continue normally.
 When an Instance Freeze is cleared, processes automatically continue with no auxiliary operational or programmatic intervention.
 The Instance Freeze mechanism records both the freeze and the unfreeze in the operator log.

 .. note::
-   Because there are a large number of errors that YottaDB can recognize and because YottaDB has several operational states, the YottaDB team has tested the errors in the custom_errors_sample.txt which are consistent with what we expect to be common usage.
+   Because there are a large number of errors that YottaDB can recognize and because YottaDB has several operational states, the YottaDB team has tested errors consistent with what we expect to be common usage.
 If you experience problems trying to add other errors or have concerns about plans to add other errors, please consult your YottaDB support channel.

 +++++++++++++++++++++++
 TLS/SSL Replication